gabrieliUNC/ThirdPartyReportingImpl/README.md

 For example `cargo run -- --basic --mod-priv --num-clients 20 --msg-size 30` runs the basic scheme and moderator privacy scheme with 20 clients and a message size of 30 bytes.

 ## Benchmarking
 All benchmarks are located in the `benches` folder.
-Benchmarking is done using [Criterion](https://github.com/bheisler/criterion.rs)
+Benchmarking is done using [Criterion](https://github.com/bheisler/criterion.rs).
+Criterion usually runs each test for some large number of iterations >10k and reports common statistics.
+To run all benchmarks, simply use `cargo bench`.
+Criterion also uses regex on the benchmark names [Command Line Options](https://bheisler.github.io/criterion.rs/book/user_guide/command_line_options.html).
 - Run `cargo bench` to run all benchmarks
+- Run `cargo bench -- {scheme}` to run only benchmarks on the {scheme}, i.e. basic, mod_priv, constant_mod_priv

 ## Basic Scheme
 ### Primitives